Trans-series from condensates in the non-linear sigma model: The NLSM as a limit of the LSM

 If we integrate out $D$ we obtain the quartic LSM with a negative squared mass.
 We can also regard $\Lambda \gg \mu$ as an artificial UV scale for the $D$ field.
 The NLSM is then obtained as the limit $\Lambda \rightarrow \infty$ of the theory defined by (\ref{eq:deflinear}), {\it before} $\epsilon \rightarrow 0$, and at the integrand level.
 This means that, when integrating over momenta, one has to implement this limit in the integrand before performing the integration.
 By taking this limit we suppress all the contributions at the scale $\Lambda^2$, and only the asymptotically free, short distance limit of the NLSM is left\footnote{If one reverses the order of limits, as we will discuss in section \ref{sec:LSM}, then $\Lambda$ becomes a semi-hard scale that plays the role of an UV cutoff for the NLSM.}.
 The Feynman rules of the massless NLSM are then

 and the triple interaction vertex is $\ri/2$.
 Let us note that, when taking the limit to the NLSM, the field $D$ becomes $\ri X$ in (\ref{lagPhi}).
-In the computations of coefficient functions, the tadpoles of the $D$ field, including the tree-level one, should be treated as $D$-condensates, rather than active propagators.
 In Feynman diagrams, we will represent the $D$ field by a dashed black line, while the $\bPhi_0$ field will be represented by a continuous line.
+In the computation of coefficient functions, sub-diagrams that are forced to be scaleless (such as tadpoles of the $D$-field) are set to zero, according to the standard rules of dimension regularization.
+Intuitively, these sub-diagrams receive only low-momentum contributions and are added back through operator condensates in the OPE (see e.g. \cite{pascual-tarrach} for a discussion of this point).

 One of our goals in this paper is to show in detail how the two-point function of the NLSM can be obtained by using an OPE computation in the limit $\Lambda^2 \rightarrow \infty$ of the linear sigma model (\ref{eq:deflinear}).
 In this section we will first consider the perturbative two-point function of the NLSM, and in the next section we will consider the non-perturbative corrections.
 In both cases we will be able to match the results obtained in the exact large $N$ calculation reviewed in section \ref{sec-rev}, after taking into account the change of scheme.